Bruyns/BRABRU026_FTC2301_Group-Naeem_BrandonBruyns_ITW09/README.md

 ### dependencies
 * ensure that you have a browser installed on your device (mobile, tablet, laptop or PC) that can load webpages
 * have the latest version of your operating system and browser installed to insure no errors occurs when loading the webpage.
+* ensure browser screen size is set to 90% zoom unless working on a 32'' or larger monitor or TV.

 ### executing program
 * find the index.html file in the folder and left click to open